John-Abbott-College/4A8-Notes/23_Not_MVP.md

 ### What Could be Done to Remove the Flaw?

-There is probably many ways to do this, but I (Sandy) would propose the following:
+There is probably many ways to do this, but we could propose the following:

 1) Use a different namespace for HomeBudget data-types, isolating it from the HomeBudget `using Budget` code.